PennyLaneAI/catalyst/doc/dev/architecture.md

   - Basic optimizations are frequently performed in between other passes in order to improve performance and reduce the computational load of subsequent transformations.
-This includes dead code elimation, common sub-expression elimination, and constant propagation, as well other simplifactions (cannonicalizations) registered to the various dialect operations.
+This includes dead code elimation, common sub-expression elimination, and constant propagation, as well other simplifications (canonicalizations) registered to the various dialect operations.

-  - More advanced optimzation techniques might also be added to various parts of the pass pipeline.
+  - More advanced optimization techniques might also be added to various parts of the pass pipeline.

 - **Bufferization:**

-  - Bufferization is a process by which operations are transformed from operating on *tensors* to operating on memory, represented by *memrefs* (Memory References) in MLIR.
+  - [Bufferization](https://mlir.llvm.org/docs/Bufferization/) is a process by which operations are transformed from operating on *tensors* to operating on memory, represented by *memrefs* (Memory References) in MLIR.
 The key difference between the two is that tensors behave according to value semantics, that is they cannot be modified in-place.
 Instead, operations consume and produce new tensor values.

   - In order to bufferize a program, memory has to be allocated and a buffer assigned to each tensor, reusing buffers whenever possible to minimize unnecessary data copies, and eventually